Larabars… while convenient and yummy… have two problems!

-If the original Larabars have unsoaked nuts, my homemade bars are not only less expensive, but also much more nutritious.
+Since the original Larabar recipe calls for unsoaked nuts, my homemade bars are not only less expensive, but also much more nutritious.
 They are rich in digestive enzymes instead of enzyme inhibitors.

 How To Choose Ingredients

-Choose unsulphured dried fruits dehydrated at low temperatures (115 degrees Fahrenheit or less).
+Fruits: Choose organic unsulphured dried fruits dehydrated at low temperatures (115 degrees Fahrenheit or less).
 If you use figs for the “other” dried fruit, you'll have chosen another enzyme-rich dried fruit!
-Also, pick dates that haven't been coated in oat flour.
+Choose dates that haven't been coated in oat flour.
+Choose dried fruits that haven’t had oils or sugar added.

 Enzyme-Rich Homemade Larabars